-The greatest strength of my application to your distinguished master's program for the MS in Nursing at the University of XXXX is that I am not only a nurse but also fully bilingual and bicultural.
+The greatest strength of my application to your distinguished master's program for the MS in Nursing at the University of ____ is that I am not only a nurse but also fully bilingual and bicultural.
 I am a Mexican woman who is most fully dedicated to addressing the nursing needs of the underserved.
 I have deep roots and broad connections in my Latino community in Michigan.
 I have served as a translator for doctors' visits, and hospital stays for people in my neighborhood.

 I am happily married to a 12-year-old boy who is increasingly becoming an independent adolescent, needing his mother less and less.
 I am at the optimal point in life to give my all to nursing school and excel.
 I have worked hard to get where I am, balancing family and professional responsibilities.
 In 2002 I became a Medical Assistant and continued to study nursing part-time, earning my Associate's in 2009.
 My first position as a nurse was in a Medical ICU; then, I transferred to another hospital, where I worked in a general telemetry unit for the last 2.5 years.
 I just recently finished my BSN in May of 2014.